-persons262 not party to the proceedings263.
+to have suffered harm and - "representative actions", which are brought by a representative entity on behalf and in the name of two or more natural or legal persons not party to the proceedings.
 The Recommendation only addressed "representative action" because this issue needed to be clarified, in contrast to "group actions", where standing to sue is more straightforward.

 Following the outlines set forth in the Recommendation, the Proposal sets out rules enabling a representative action.
-This is to be understood as "an action for the protection of the collective interests of consumers to which the consumers concerned are not parties"264.
+This is to be understood as "an action for the protection of the collective interests of consumers to which the consumers concerned are not parties".
 Hence, even if the Proposal maintains the term "representative action", its meaning has changed and the notion of "representative action" itself is subject to confusion.

 Indeed, denominations used for the types of collective actions vary significantly at national levels.
 Amongst expressions adopted by the European countries, "collective actions" and "group actions" are the most frequently used.
-Nonetheless, other expressions have been adopted, such as "class actions"265, "test case proceedings" or "model case proceedings"266, "Group Litigation Orders"267 and even "popular actions"268.
+Nonetheless, other expressions have been adopted, such as "class actions", "test case proceedings" or "model case proceedings", "Group Litigation Orders" and even "popular actions".
 Consequently, at present, each denomination has to be understood in its national context to avoid misunderstanding.
 For instance, the French "action de groupe" should be compared to the Commissions' representative action, since it can be only brought by qualified entities, albeit in the European lexology a group action describes claims brought by members of the group.
 As for "representative actions", Member States often reserve this expression for the "injunctive collective redress", that is to say, one of two sorts of collective redress or collective actions, as will be seen infra.